Carey Chesney5-Minute Read

 Now let’s take a look at a few of the top strategies for saving for home maintenance costs you can employ now that you have a better idea of what things cost.

 Purchasing a home warranty – or better yet, having the seller buy you one – can help cover some of the costs when things break down.
-Also, be sure you understand what is and isn't covered.
+Also, be sure you understand what is and isn't covered when it comes to home warranty costs.

 Now that you know the yearly estimated home maintenance costs, divide that by the number of paychecks you get each year and put that amount away each time you get paid.